Get Going Guide (2026)

 • Start early and move gradually

-• Apply the objective observer test: if a judge looked back a year from now, would this decision appear reasonable or strategic?
+• Apply the objective observer test: if a judge looked back a year from now at the shifts you are making, would your actions appear reasonable or strategic/manipulative?

-Credible changes: career shifts made over time, lifestyle adjustments tied to real needs, and parenting routines established well before separation.
+Credible changes look like this: career shifts made over time, lifestyle adjustments tied to real needs, and parenting routines established well before separation.

 When Your Spouse Makes Strategic Moves